Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Experimental Analysis

 \subsection{Implementation of NARFIMA Model}

-This section describes the implementation and performance of the proposed NARFIMA model in forecasting the exchange rate series of the BRIC economies.
-To ensure a comprehensive evaluation, NARFIMA is compared with several state-of-the-art forecasting models.
-The NARFIMA framework is implemented in \textbf{R} statistical software using a two-stage approach.
-Initially, an ARFIMAx model is fitted using the \textit{arfima} function from the `forecast' package in \textbf{R}.
-This step captures the long-memory dependencies of the time series while incorporating significant exogenous variables, including GEPU, US EMV, US MPU, oil price growth rate, and the country-specific short-term IRD.
-Table~\ref{ARFIMA parameters} summarizes the estimated parameters for the ARFIMAx model used in this evaluation.
-In the next stage, the residuals from the ARFIMAx model, along with the training series and exogenous covariates, are modeled using a single hidden-layered feed-forward neural network.
-The network is built using the \textit{nnet} function from the `nnet' package in \textbf{R}, where it processes $p$-lagged inputs of the exchange rate series, $q$-lagged residuals from the ARFIMAx model, and one-lagged value from each exogenous variable through $k$ hidden nodes to generate a one-step-ahead forecast of the target series.
-Multi-step-ahead forecasts are generated recursively from the NARFIMA model.
-To optimize model parameters, we conduct a time series-based cross-validation over the parameters $(p, q, k)$ within the range 1 - 5, minimizing the RMSE metric.
-Moreover, the NARFIMA model is implemented with two variations of the feed-forward neural network: one that allows direct connections between the input and the output layers $(skip = \text{TRUE})$ and the other without the direct connections $(skip = \text{FALSE})$.
-The optimal parameters of the NARFIMA(\(p, q, k, skip\)) model for BRIC countries across different forecast horizons are summarized in Table~\ref{NARFIMA parameters}.
-To implement the proposed NARFIMA model effectively, it is essential to verify the presence of nonlinearity in the residuals of the ARFIMAx model.
-To assess the linearity of the residuals, we employ the Terasvirta and BDS tests, which reject the null hypothesis of linearity when the computed p-value falls below 0.05 \citep{prabowo2020performance, huang2023nonlinearity}.
-The results of these tests, reported in Appendix \ref{Appendix_Nonlinearity}, confirm that ARFIMAx residuals exhibit significant nonlinearity.
-This indicates that the ARFIMAx model successfully captures the linear dependencies while leaving behind a complex nonlinear structure, which is then modeled by the neural network component of NARFIMA.
+This section presents the implementation of the proposed NARFIMA model for forecasting the exchange rates of the BRIC economies.
+The NARFIMA framework is implemented in \textbf{R} using a two-stage modeling strategy.
+In the first stage, an ARFIMAx model is fitted using the \textit{arfima} function from the \texttt{forecast} package.
+This component captures the long-memory dynamics of the exchange rate series while incorporating significant exogenous variables, namely GEPU, US EMV, US MPU, oil price growth rate, and the country-specific short-term IRD.
+The estimated ARFIMAx parameters are reported in Table~\ref{ARFIMA parameters}.
+A key requirement for the proposed hybrid framework is that the ARFIMAx residuals retain nonlinear information not explained by the linear long-memory component.
+To verify this assumption, we apply the Terasvirta and BDS tests to the residual series.
+Both tests reject the null hypothesis of linearity when the p-value is below 0.05 \citep{prabowo2020performance, huang2023nonlinearity}.
+The results, presented in Appendix~\ref{Appendix_Nonlinearity}, confirm significant nonlinear patterns in the ARFIMAx residuals.
+This finding suggests that the ARFIMAx model adequately captures the linear dependence structure while leaving a nonlinear component that can be further exploited by a neural network.
+Accordingly, in the second stage, the ARFIMAx residuals, exchange rate observations, and exogenous covariates are used as inputs to a single-hidden-layer feed-forward neural network implemented through the \textit{nnet} function from the \texttt{nnet} package in \textbf{R}.
+Specifically, the network receives $p$ lagged values of the exchange rate series, $q$ lagged ARFIMAx residuals, and one lagged value of each exogenous variable.
+These inputs are processed through $k$ hidden neurons to generate a one-step-ahead forecast.
+To improve stability and reduce sensitivity to random initialization, each NARFIMA specification is estimated as an ensemble of 1000 neural networks, with the final forecast obtained by averaging the ensemble outputs.
+Multi-step-ahead forecasts are produced recursively.
+To select the model hyperparameters a time series cross-validation approach is adopted.
+The hyperparameters $(p,q,k)$ are searched over the range 1--5, and the optimal configuration is chosen by minimizing the RMSE.
+In addition, two network architectures are considered: one with direct input-to-output connections ($skip=\text{TRUE}$) and another without such connections ($skip=\text{FALSE}$).
+The resulting optimal NARFIMA$(p,q,k,skip)$ specifications for each BRIC country and forecast horizon are summarized in Table~\ref{NARFIMA parameters}.
+Alternative loss functions were also examined and produced broadly similar optimal configurations, with only minor differences in a small number of cases, indicating that the selected model architecture is robust to the choice of error metric.